sufka861/scytale-server/README.md

 The server is designed to be used alongside the client app.<br />
 If you wish to try out the server without using the 'Scytale-Client' you may test it with POSTMAN.<br />
-To test the server using POSTMAN use our published API docs to guide you: https://documenter.getpostman.com/view/24139741/2s8ZDX43Ra <br />
+To test the server using POSTMAN use our [published API docs](https://documenter.getpostman.com/view/24139741/2s8ZDX43Ra) to guide you<br />
-Otherwise the next steps are defined in the 'Scytale-Client' README.md https://github.com/sufka861/scytale-client.git <br />
+Otherwise the next steps are defined in the ['Scytale-Client'](https://github.com/sufka861/scytale-client.git) README.md<br />

 ## Architecture walk-through